Many fascinating Facts About Mars – The Red Planet

-Mars is the second smallest planet in the solar system after mercury.
-And it is the fourth planet from the sun.
+Mars is the second largest planet after mercury in the solar system.
+And this is fourth planet from the sun.

 SUNSETS ON MARS ARE BLUE

-Mars is also referred to as the ?Red Planet? because it has high content of iron oxide which makes it appear reddish.
+Is also known as the ‘Red Planet’ because it has a high iron oxide content which makes it appear reddish.

-If we compare the density of Mars with that of the Earth?s, we would find that it is 100 times less dense than Earth.
+When we equate Mars ‘ density with that of the Earth’s, we’d find it’s 100 times less dense than Earth.

-Mars has low atmospheric pressure on its surface which is the reason why liquid water cannot exist on its surface for long.
+Mars has low air pressure on its surface which is why liquid water on its surface can not survive for long.

-Mars takes twice the time Earth takes to complete a full revolution around the sun.
+Mars takes twice the long for Earth to complete a complete revolution around the sun.

-The name of the month March also derives from Mars.
+The month of March’s name also comes from Mars.

-Mars is being explored for over four decades now because it is considered as a favorable place for human existence.
-And the signs of water on the planet has supported the belief that human life can exist on this red planet.
+Since more than four decades now, Mars is being explored, since it is considered a suitable location for human life.
+And the water signals on the mars have maintained the illusion that human life on this red planet will exist.

-Many Hollywood films have been produced with Mars as their subject including: Flight to Mars ?
-1951, The Angry Red Planet ?
-1959 and the famous John Carter ?
-2012 and many more.
+Several Hollywood movies were made with Mars as their theme including Flight to March 1951, The Angry Red Planet 1959, and the popular John Carter 2012 and many more.

-Mars is in the news a lot these days, with last week?s successful landing of the robot rover Curiosity on the surface of the Red Planet.
+These days Mars is in the news a lot, with the successful landing of robot rover Curiosity on Red Planet Mars.

-People have long been fascinated by Mars, and the idea of sending people to the planet has been a source of science fiction and science exploration for decades.
-Part of the interest is because scientists believe that 3.5 billion years ago, the climate of Mars may have been warm and wet, and might have supported life.
+People have long been fascinated by Mars and for decades the thought of sending humans to the planet was a focus of science fiction and science exploration.
+Part of the attraction is that scientists believe Mars ‘ atmosphere could have been warm and humid 3.5 billion years ago, and may have sustained life.

 Facts About Mars

-2. Diet planet: Mars?s gravity is 38 percent of Earth?s.
-So if you weigh 60 pounds here, you?d weigh about 23 pounds there.
+- Diet planet: the gravity of Mars is 38 per cent of that of Earth.
+So if you were weighing 60 pounds here, you would weigh about 23 pounds there.

-3. Climate change: At the equator, Mars is a comfortable 80 degrees Fahrenheit, but the temperature at its poles can get down to 199 degrees below zero.
+- Climate change: Mars is a warm 80 degrees Fahrenheit at the equator but the temperature at its poles will fall below zero to 199 degrees.

-4. In the air: Mars?s atmosphere is mostly carbon dioxide with traces of nitrogen and argon.
-Earth?s atmosphere is a mixture of nitrogen, oxygen and other gases.
+- In the air: The atmosphere of Mars is mostly carbon dioxide with traces of nitrogen and argon.
+The atmosphere on Earth is a mixture of nitrogen, oxygen, and other gases.

-5. Longer days: A Martian day is about 40 minutes longer than a day on Earth.
+- Longer days: On Mars, a Martian day is about 40 minutes longer than a day.

 MORE FACTS ABOUT MARS

-A MARTIAN YEAR LASTS JUST UNDER TWO EARTH YEARS
+A MARTIAN YEAR LASTS JUST Over TWO EARTH YEARS

-It takes 687 Earth days for the Red Planet make its way around the Sun.
-A Mars day?called a sol?lasts 24.6 hours, which would be a nuisance for the circadian rhythms of astronauts (but not as bad as a day on Venus, which lasts 5832 hours).
+It takes the Red Planet 687 Earth days to start out around the Sun.
+A day in Mars called a sol lasts 24.6 hours, an inconvenience to astronaut circadian cycles (but not as extreme as a day on Venus that lasts 5832 hours).

 IT’S NOT AS HOT AS IT MIGHT LOOK